Your questions, answered

-We offer a signature wine tasting for $3.00 and a reserve wine tasting for $5.00.
+CGT wine tastings include 5 tastes of any of our wines for $5 per person.
 Although we do now charge for tasting, we also understand that our guests would like to visit several wineries and that the wine tasting experience can become costly.
-Therefore, we offer a purchase credit, allowing our guests to redeem their tasting fee upon the purchase of a bottle of wine.
+Therefore, we offer a $3.00 purchase credit, allowing our guests to redeem part of their tasting fee upon the purchase of a bottle of wine.
 We are also proud to offer complimentary wine tours year round.
+For more information about wine tastings, click here.

 Our winery tasting room is open daily, year-round.
 If you are looking for a quiet afternoon with one-on-one assistance with our knowledgeable Tasting Room servers, then we recommend anytime Monday-Thursday.
 If you are looking for a lot of interaction with other visitors and a more festive atmosphere, we recommend visiting on Fridays, Saturdays and Sundays between 1pm-4pm.
 From mid-September through late October, our tasting room is very busy, especially on weekends.
 If you plan to visit during these times, we recommend that you arrive early or late in the day when it isn’t as busy.